leanprover-community/logic_and_proof/inference_rules_for_first_order_logic.rst

    \DP
    \end{quote}

 In the introduction rule, :math:`t` can be any term that does not clash with any of the bound variables in :math:`A`.
-In the elimination rule, :math:`y` should not be free in :math:`B` or any uncanceled hypothesis.
+In the elimination rule, :math:`y` should not be free in :math:`B` or any uncanceled or not yet canceled hypothesis.

 *Equality:*